You are here:

 Enforcement at gold mines resulted in reducing 180 million pounds of mercury hazardous waste.

 Mining and mineral processing facilities generate more toxic and hazardous waste than any other industrial sector, costing billions of dollars to address the public health and environmental threats to communities.
-EPA will reduce the risk of mining waste contamination of drinking water, rivers, and streams, and work to cleanup mining sites across the nation.
+EPA has, through this NEI, reduced the risk of mining waste contamination of drinking water, rivers, and streams, and work to cleanup mining sites across the nation.

 Progress on Reducing Pollution

 The following maps and charts show EPA's progress in inspecting and addressing high risk mineral processing facilities.